When Perplexity Lies: Generation-Focused Distillation of Hybrid Sequence Models: Related Work

 Early works focused on replacing the softmax attention layer with expressive linear kernels, followed by fine-tuning the resulting model for 1--40B tokens \citep{chen2024dijiangefficientlargelanguage,kostelec2025flashevaacceleratingllminference,zhang2024hedgehogporcupineexpressive,mercat2024linearizinglargelanguagemodels}.
 Notably, LoLCats \citep{zhang2025lolcatslowranklinearizinglarge} achieved conversion with as few as 40M tokens via a two-stage approach: 20M tokens for attention alignment followed by 20M tokens to train LoRA adapters to recover model performance.
 However, these methods still exhibited a performance gap, particularly on benchmarks such as MMLU.

 More recent works have leveraged multi-stage distillation for model conversion and generally report substantially stronger student performance.
-For example, MOHAWK \citep{bick2024transformers} introduced a three-stage pipeline that (i) aligns attention matrices, (ii) aligns attention-layer output hidden states, and (iii) performs full-model knowledge distillation.
-Similar pipelines were proposed by \citet{wang2024mamballamadistillingaccelerating} (initializing the student sequence mixer from teacher weights, adding additional DPO stages, and focusing on hybrid models), \citet{bick2025llambascalingdistilledrecurrent} (scaling MOHAWK to larger models), and \citet{yang2025zebrallamaextremelyefficienthybrid} (distilling into a hybrid model with multi-head latent attention and Mamba layers).
-A concurrent work \citep{goldstein2025radladsrapidattentiondistillation} proposed a highly efficient distillation process, using only 700M tokens while reporting state-of-the-art results on downstream tasks, however, they focused on purely recurrent models and have only evaluated with LM-evalutaion harness (PPL-based).
+Table~\ref{tab:pipeline_comparison} summarizes the pipelines most related to ours.
+MOHAWK \citep{bick2024transformers} introduced the bottom-up three-stage template of attention-matrix orientation, hidden-state alignment, and end-to-end knowledge distillation.
+Similar pipelines were proposed by \citet{wang2024mamballamadistillingaccelerating} (focusing on hybrid models and adding SFT and DPO post-training stages), \citet{bick2025llambascalingdistilledrecurrent} (scaling MOHAWK to larger models), and \citet{yang2025zebrallamaextremelyefficienthybrid} (distilling into a hybrid model with multi-head latent attention and Mamba layers).
+A concurrent work \citep{goldstein2025radladsrapidattentiondistillation} proposed a highly efficient distillation process, using only 700M tokens while reporting state-of-the-art results on downstream tasks, however, they focused on purely recurrent models and, like the other pipelines, did not contrast likelihood-based with generation-based evaluation.

 One fundamental limitation of SSMs and linear-attention models is their fixed hidden-state size, which can significantly degrade performance on in-context retrieval tasks.
 Consequently, many works have explored hybrid models to mitigate this gap.
 Two directions are relevant here: intra-layer hybrids, which replace only a subset of attention heads within a layer with SSM heads, and inter-layer hybrids, which replace entire attention layers with SSM layers.
 Although intra-layer hybrids allow a finer-grained choice of which attention heads to keep and which to convert to SSMs \citep{zuo2025falconh1familyhybridheadlanguage,dong2024hymbahybridheadarchitecturesmall}, they can increase system complexity and inference overhead, complicating distributed parallelism optimizations \citep{kimiteam2025kimilinearexpressiveefficient}.
 For inter-layer hybrids, the choice of which attention layers are kept intact is crucial, as some layers appear to be critical for retrieval performance \citep{bick2025understandingskillgaprecurrent}.